vmware-archive/distributed-tracing-sample-apps/distributed-tracing/aspnetcore-app/README.md

    cd hackathon/distributed-tracing/aspnetcore-app
    ```

-4. Run `dotnet build` from the root directory of the project.

-5. Now run all the services using the commands below:
+4. Now run all the services from the root directory of the project using the commands below:

    ```bash
    dotnet run --project src/BeachShirts.Shopping/BeachShirts.Shopping.csproj